Public Access Site Development

 Recent Progress: Increase

-In 2022, 11 new public access sites were added (six in Maryland, three in Pennsylvania and two in West Virginia).
-This brings the total to 248 public access sites that have opened on and around the Chesapeake Bay since 2010, marking an 83% achievement of the partnership’s goal to add 300 new access sites to the watershed by 2025.
+In 2023, eight new public access sites were added (three in Maryland, three in Pennsylvania and two in Virginia).
+West Virginia is one of the most recent signatories to the Chesapeake Bay Watershed Agreement and, in 2023, discovered 29 sites that were not previously counted.
+This brings the total to 285 public access sites that have opened on and around the Chesapeake Bay since 2010, marking a 95% achievement of the partnership’s goal to add 300 new access sites to the watershed by 2025.
+This constitutes increasing progress.

 Outlook: On Course

 The Public Access Outcome is on course and is expected to be met by 2025.
-The long-term average number of sites added each year remains above the target necessary to meet the 2025 goal.
-To reach the 300-site goal, just over 17 sites per year are needed for the remaining three years.
+The long-term average number of sites added each year remains above the 20-per-year target necessary to meet the 2025 goal.
+To reach the 300-site goal, just 15 sites are needed in the remaining two years.

-Maryland, Virginia and Pennsylvania have seen the biggest increases in access sites over the past ten years.
+Maryland, Virginia and Pennsylvania have seen the biggest increases in access sites over the past 10 years.
 This is not surprising, as the bulk of the Chesapeake Bay watershed—as well as existing access sites and opportunities for new access sites—lies within these states.
-In total there are 1,387 public access sites throughout the watershed.
-There are currently 643 public access sites in Maryland, 405 in Virginia, 218 in Pennsylvania, 48 in West Virginia, 40 in New York, 25 in the District of Columbia, and eight in Delaware.
+In total there are 1,424 public access sites throughout the watershed.
+There are currently 646 public access sites in Maryland, 407 in Virginia, 221 in Pennsylvania, 78 in West Virginia, 40 in New York, 25 in the District of Columbia and eight in Delaware.

-In addition to meeting the goal of 300 sites by 2025, our partners will focus on improving the quality of new public access sites.
-Where feasible, they are ensuring that there are ample parking spaces, amenities and multilingual signs to meet the needs of diverse communities.
-Efforts will also be made to add new access opportunities at existing sites, taking advantage of existing infrastructure.
+In addition to meeting the goal of 300 sites by 2025, our partners are focused on improving existing public access sites by adding ADA accessible features and multilingual signs, where feasible, to meet the needs of diverse communities.

 Public access to open space and waterways can improve public health and quality of life.
 People rely on outdoor places to exercise, relax and recharge their spirits.
 Time spent outdoors can strengthen family bonds; nurture active, creative children; and help people build personal connections with places in the region.
 Access to waterways can boost tourism, economic development and stewardship.
-To find a public access site near you, visit ChesapeakeBay.net.
+To find a public access site near you, visit ChesapeakeBay.net or the websites for specific jurisdictions: Delaware, New York, Maryland (boating, fishing), Pennsylvania (boating, fishing), Virginia (boating, fishing), West Virginia (stream access, hunting/fishing) and Washington DC.

 Management Strategy